m-voit/concepts-of-programming-languages/study-project/paper.md

 };
 ```

-In JavaScript there are some ways to achieve immutability like the `const` keyword, that allows to define constant variables.
+Another way to achieve immutability is to _freeze_ an object after creation.
-While primitive types as strings defined with the `const` keyword are constant, objects created with the `const` keyword are still mutable.
+This makes the object truly immutable, but still has the caveat, that it doesn't effect nested objects.
-This is the case, because properties of constant objects, can still be reassigned after creation [moz07].
+Therefore, it's necessary to call _freeze_ recursively on an object that should be truly immutable [moz08].

-It's also possible to _freeze_ an object after creation.
+However, this is prone to developer mistakes and may not play nicely with libraries expecting mutable objects.

-This makes the object immutable, but still has the caveat, that it doesn't effect nested objects.
+In Go immutability is quite similar to JavaScript and can't be easily achieved.
-Therefore, it's necessary to call freeze recursively on an object that should be immutable [moz08].
+Except strings, data types in Go are mutable by default and only primitive data types like `bool` and `int` can declared to be constant.

-But this is more like a workaround than true immutability provided by the language.
+The immutability of composite data types like Go's `structs` on the other hand, is in the responsibility of the developer.

-Furthermore, it's error prone to developer mistakes and may not play nicely with libraries expecting mutable objects.
+As we can see in the example below, there is no way to declare the `result` struct as constant.

 ```go
 func (parser Parser) Optional() Parser {